aweary/blog/content/blog/error-driven-development-react/index.md

 <div>

 An error boundary in React is just a class component with the `componentDidCatch` method.
-If you want a more robust starting point, check out [react-error-boundary](https://github.com/bvaughn/react-error-boundary).
+If you want a nice starting point check out [react-error-boundary](https://github.com/bvaughn/react-error-boundary).

 </div>
 </div>